v0.1

 Implementers

-Architecture indexes, contracts, and integrated BOMs live on the open release hub—this page summarizes the modular family for a technical audience without replacing the hub.
+Architecture indexes, contracts, and integrated BOMs live on the open release hub.
+Runtime module implementation lives in the sibling runtime repository; this page summarizes the modular family for a technical audience without replacing canonical status docs.